Klareliebe7/Klareliebe7/README.md

 - 👋 Hi, I’m @Klareliebe7
-- 👀 I’m interested in machine learning and cyber security
+- 👀 I’m interested in machine learning
-- 🌱 I’m currently making a internship
+- 🌱 I’m currently working in automotive industry(BYD)
-- 💞️ I’m looking to collaborate on any type of machine learning related competitions or projects
+- 💞️ I’m looking to collaborate or discuss on any electric vehicle algorithm problems
 - 📫 How to reach me 1st.melchior@gmail.com

 <!---